Disability Support Worker roles

 - You’ll ideally have 1-2 years’ experience supporting the well-being and inclusion of people with disability

 - Effective written and verbal communication skills, particularly active listening.

-A minimum certificate III, diploma or qualification in disability or relevant area such as aged care, community services, or health is required.
-We encourage students from these areas to apply.
+- A minimum certificate III, diploma or qualification in disability or relevant area such as aged care, community services, or health.

 How to apply